tango-controls/pytango/doc/howto.rst

     1. The Tango class is in a shared library
     2. It exist a C function to create the Tango class

 For a Tango class called MyTgClass, the shared library has to be called MyTgClass.so and has to be in a directory listed in the LD_LIBRARY_PATH environment variable.
 The C function creating the Tango class has to be called _create_MyTgClass_class() and has to take one parameter of type "char \*" which is the Tango class name.
 Here is an example of the main function of the same device server than before but with one C++ Tango class called SerialLine::

-    import PyTango
+    import tango
     import sys

     if __name__ == '__main__':
-        py = PyTango.Util(sys.argv)
+        py = tango.Util(sys.argv)
         util.add_class('SerialLine', 'SerialLine', language="c++")
         util.add_class(PLCClass, PLC, 'PLC')
         util.add_class(IRMirrorClass, IRMirror, 'IRMirror')

-        U = PyTango.Util.instance()
+        U = tango.Util.instance()
         U.server_init()
         U.server_run()